-The reason for restricting an input argument to be a parameter expression is that the value of the input argument needs to be evaluated during translation, in order that clock analysis can be performed during translation.]
+The reason for restricting an input argument to be an evaluable expression is to ensure that clock analysis can be performed during translation.
+In cases when special handling of parameter expressions is specified, it is an indication that the values are not needed during translation.]

-Example: The input argument to previous is restricted to be a component expression.
+[Example: The input argument to previous is restricted to be a component expression.